Visit the institution website for COVID‑19 updates

 Months of entry

-Comparative Literature involves the study of literature from two or more national and linguistic traditions, allowing students to gain an intercultural and transnational understanding of diverse cultural and literary practices.
-The MA programme explores three main areas: themes, genres, movements and major literary figures; the interactions and exchanges between national literary traditions; and the theory and practice of comparative literature.
+On this programme, you explore three main areas: themes, genres, movements and major literary figures; the interactions and exchanges between national literary traditions; and the theory and practice of comparative literature.
 These complementary strands encourage comparative analysis in a variety of contexts, ranging from the study of national literatures to the exploration of different genres, periods, media and literary theory.

 You begin by studying a choice of four modules across the Autumn and Spring terms, before writing a 12,000-word dissertation over the summer, supervised by an expert in the department.

 A cross-cultural, interdisciplinary programme, you spend your first term at our Canterbury campus with full access to its excellent academic and recreational facilities.
 In the spring term, you relocate to the Paris School of Arts and Culture where you study at the Columbia Global Center (known as Reid Hall) in a historic corner of Montparnasse.
 You visit Paris in the autumn term, where you meet our Paris staff and are taken on a tour of the city.
 We offer advice and support to help you relocate to Paris.

 Studying at the Paris School of Arts and Culture

 The Paris School of Arts and Culture is a specialist, postgraduate centre located in the heart of Paris.
 We offer interdisciplinary, flexible programmes, taught in English, which take full advantage of all the cultural resources Paris offers.
 Study trips to the city’s museums, art exhibitions, archives, cinemas and architectural riches are an integral part of your studies.